Another year has gone by and I’m very happy to be still writing my diary of adventures, photos and videos, in between my work and home life.

 Aww look, this was when they were tiny kittens at around 14 weeks.
 This was the first day I brought them back to their new forever home.
 I was told cats choose their owners so I’m happy they wanted to stay.

 Who knows what the future holds.
-I know I’d like to go on more trips around Scotland, get back into my fitness regime and lose more than a few pounds.
+I know I’d like to go on more trips around Scotland, get back into my walking and running.

 I’ll always be a peaker of My Peak Challenge, and will continue with my creative projects.
 In fact I’m working on one at the moment.
 I’m attempting to write my first rhyming poem and considering entering it into a competition.
 It’s more difficult than I thought it would be.
 I’m an amateur writer and it might not be good compared to the professional writers out there, but I need to at least try.